Dean Cox (English footballer): Eastbourne Borough

 On 3 August 2018, a day before the season began, it was confirmed that Cox had signed for Eastbourne Borough who play in the National League South.
 In July 2021, Cox departed the club by mutual consent.

-Managerial Career
+Managerial career

 On 16 December 2022, it was announced that Cox would take over the managerial position at Lancing.

+On 27 April 2023, Cox was appointed manager of Burgess Hill Town having guided Lancing to their highest ever league position.

+On 6 December 2023, Cox resigned as manager of Burgess Hill Town.

+On 14 May 2025, Cox was re-appointed manager of former club Lancing following their relegation to the Southern Combination Premier Division.

+On 21 September 2025, Cox resigned as manager of Lancing.